 Arguments resumed before the 3 judge bench comprising of Chief Justice Dipak Misra, and Justices D.Y.
 Chandrachud and A.M.
 Khanwilkar.
 This case will decide if the High Court has the authority to annul the marriage of an adult on suspicion of ‘indoctrination’.

 In the last hearing on 23.01.2018, the court had added Hadiya as a party to the matter.
 She has submitted an affidavit to the Court making her averments.
+It is surprising that it took court 6 months to add Hadiya as an intervenor where the case revolved around her choice of religion and marriage.

 Today, the hearings began with CJI Dipak Misra making it clear that Hadiya had made her wishes known and expressed her views in open court.
 The court would not therefore concern itself with the relationship between two adults.
 He asserted the need for compartmentalisation between marriage and the investigation by the NIA.